AaronBrown1229/PyGameShooter/notes.md

 5. drew the background and banner
 6. made an end game condition based on pygame.QUIT
 7. made screen redraw using flip
-8. outside while loop caled quit() to end program
+8. outside while loop called quit() to end program

 ## drawing gun
 1. made a new function called draw gun